 The San Ysidro Land Port of Entry is by far the busiest land crossing point between the United States and Mexico.
 The most easily accessible border crossing between the hubs of Tijuana, Mexico, and San Diego, California, can be crossed by foot or via the connected El Chaparral vehicle crossing point, providing access for long and short-term travelers.

 This border crossing location is easy to navigate, though it can be overwhelming if you’ve never crossed into a different country by land before.
-This port of entry will offer a different experience than those of an airport or cruise terminal, and we are here to give you some insight.
+This port of entry will offer a different experience than that of an airport or cruise terminal, and we are here to give you some insight.

 About the San Ysidro Border